Brought to you by Elanco Animal Health

 Dr. Fenimore: In Kass’ later (2012) study,3 few cats received recombinant vaccines compared to inactivated, so we can’t conclude that certain vaccines are safer than others.
 There’s probably some risk with any injectable.

 Dr. Boston: I agree.
 There is a common misconception that a nonadjuvanted vaccine can be administered anywhere.
 We need to continue to vaccinate distally.
-In the tail University of Florida vaccine paper, only one of 20 cats didn’t mount a response to rabies.4 I vaccinate my own cat in his distal tail.
+In the tail vaccination study conducted at the University of Florida, only one of 20 cats didn’t mount a response to rabies.4 I vaccinate my own cat in his distal tail.
 I think most surgical oncologists vaccinate very distal in the tail, and I’d be happy if this became a general practice.

 Dr. Sparkes: Is anybody else using tail vaccination?